openjdk/guide/src/index.md

 ## Author, Committer, Reviewer

-The OpenJDK has a few different roles that determine who has the right to do what in the different projects.
+OpenJDK has a few different roles that determine who has the right to do what in the different projects.
 These roles are defined in the [OpenJDK Bylaws](https://openjdk.java.net/bylaws#project-roles).
 The roles are earned based on experience and knowledge within each project.

 A Contributor can have different roles in different projects.
-When you're new to a project you don't yet have a formal role in that specific project, even though you might have earned roles in other OpenJDK projects or have been recognized as a [Contributor](https://openjdk.java.net/bylaws#contributor) or a [Member](https://openjdk.java.net/bylaws#openjdk-member) of the OpenJDK.
+When you're new to a project you don't yet have a formal role in that specific project, even though you might have earned roles in other OpenJDK projects or have been recognized as a [Contributor](https://openjdk.java.net/bylaws#contributor) or a [Member](https://openjdk.java.net/bylaws#openjdk-member) of OpenJDK.
 By contributing high-quality content you'll soon be eligible for [OpenJDK roles](https://openjdk.java.net/bylaws#project-roles) in the project.
 First [Author](https://openjdk.java.net/bylaws#author), then [Committer](https://openjdk.java.net/bylaws#committer), and finally [Reviewer](https://openjdk.java.net/bylaws#reviewer) if you stay active and earn the trust of the community.
 Trust is an important part of earning these roles.
 There's a [rough guideline](https://openjdk.java.net/projects/) saying that to become a [Committer](https://openjdk.java.net/bylaws#committer) you should have contributed 8 significant changes, and to become a [Reviewer](https://openjdk.java.net/bylaws#reviewer) you should have contributed 32 significant changes.
 In reality it's not as easy as "just" contributing code.
 You need to build a track record of good decisions and sound judgement and show that you know what differentiates a good change from a not so good one.
 It's not only correctness of the code that matters, it's also the appropriateness.
 In the end the trust you've earned is put to the test through a vote.

 ### Becoming an Author